Creating and Reading XML with PHP DOM

-Using the PHP DOM Class, we'll focus on how to add data to the XML structure we created and how to read this data.
+In this article, we will use the PHP DOM class to add data to the XML structure we created earlier and then read that data back.

 <?php